YeetcoinDev2/yeetcoin-core/README.md

 ----------------

-Yeetcoin is a digital currency based off Litecoin and the original Bitcoin Whitepaper that enables encrypted payments anywhere in the world.
+Yeetcoin is a digital currency based off Litecoin and the original Bitcoin Whitepaper that enables you to make encrypted payments anywhere in the world.
 Yeetcoin uses peer-to-peer technology to operate; using networked computers to carry out transactions and deliver them securely.
 Yeetcoin Core is the name of an open source wallet which enables the use of this currency.